CharlesCardot/CoV19_Project/README.md

 # Notes
 The output of the python script is the predicted number of days remianing and the date on which the daily new cases will reach zero.

+#UPDATE
+Previously a manually updated csv file was used, but due to the tedium of manually checking daily updates on the worldometer website a webscraper using beautifulsoup has been implimented to automatically pull the information from the worldometer website.